Jolak5/kanban-copy/todo-list/tests_2.md

 # Testing To Do list: part 2

 ## Learning objectives
-- Write units tests for a JavaScript app.
+- Write unit tests for a JavaScript app.

 ### Estimated time: 3h